 My Uncle Larry is not only a talented maker of fig preserves, he is also an accomplished author, publisher and the best storyteller I know!
 I always look forward to his entertaining stories when I'm lucky enough to see him.
 He's in Mississippi and we are in Georgia.
 Scroll down to see his bio.

 Here's the recipe for Old Fashioned Southern Style Fig Preserves:

 - 1 gallon Figs

-Put sugar over figs. Cover.
+- Put sugar over figs (and lemon slices).
+Cover.
 Put aside until morning.
 (If you cook right away keep your heat low to begin with.)
 (Water added here.)
 Water different for juice.
 I’d say if over night, it will turn into juice so you won’t add much then.
-If cooking right away, try 1/4 measured to fig measure.
+If cooking right away, try ¼ measured to fig measure.
 I like to have juice to cover figs in jars.
 Left over juice can be used for another cooking of figs.

 Larry also used another recipe for reference called Old Fashioned Fig Preserves by the Bayou Woman.